CoronaCards/sample-android-Fragment-TabChildView/README.md

 ## CoronaView contents (Lua)

 The contents of the `CoronaView` are determined via Lua.
-In this project, the `CoronaView` is told to look for Lua files in the `Corona` subfolder of the .app bundle.
+In this project, the `CoronaView` is told to look for Lua files in the `RagDoll` folder of the `assets` directory.

-NOTE: The Xcode project is setup to automatically copy the contents of `TabChildView/Corona` to a `Corona` subfolder in the destination .app bundle, so you are free to modify/add/delete the Lua files as well as other asset files.

 # Setup